Letter 604: Flourish in your own life, and in doing so make your father a happy man.

 To Elpidius.

-Flourish in your own life, and in doing so make your father a happy man.
+Be happy in your own life by making your father a happy man.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.